 New York, February 11, 2009--The Committee to Protect Journalists called today for Russian authorities to immediately investigate a death threat that was sent to a human rights research center.
 In an e-mail, a neo-Nazi group threatened to murder a number of journalists and intellectuals in the next year, according to the recipient of the threat.

 The sender told Galina Kozhevnikova, deputy head of the human rights research center SOVA, which documents the activities of radical nationalist, neo-fascist, and xenophobic groups in Russia, to "prepare" to be the next in line, and made reference to recently slain lawyer Stanislav Markelov.
 Markelov was shot at the same time as Anastasiya Baburova, a Novaya Gazeta journalist who was with him.
 Kozhevnikova told CPJ she received the message, signed by a Russian neo-Nazi group known as "BTO," on Sunday, a day after SOVA announced plans to hold a press conference on the rise of related crimes.

 "We are alarmed by this threat against those who cover growing

-neo-fascist crimes in
+neo-fascist crimes in Russia,"

 In a February 4 letter to Russian President Dmitry Medvedev CPJ highlighted the timeliness of the work of slain journalist Baburova, who covered the rise of neo-Nazi activities, and called on him to ensure that the murder is solved.